DROPLOTHUB/Hashcat-UI/README.md

 # Has it worked using my UI?

-yes i was able crack a password from a protected docx document which one of my reletives fogotten the password and as i used a dictonary attach method i was able to get past within around 5 minutes as the passwork was only four characters long but this was a great test to see if my UI did work in a situation where i needed a quick way of choosing the method and the attach method.
+yes i was able crack a password from a protected docx document which one of my reletives fogotten the password and as i used a dictionary attack method i was able to get past within around 5 minutes as the password was only four characters long but this was a great test to see if my UI did work in a situation where i needed a quick way of choosing the method and the attack method.

 # when will the release of the program be?